GameFoundry/bsf/Documentation/Manuals/Native/mono.md

 When passing arguments to constructors (and methods in general) you need to place the correct number of parameters in a array of *void* pointers, which you then pass to the invoking method.
 We'll talk more about how to pass arguments to methods later.

 To retrieve a method from a class call @ref bs::MonoClass::getMethod() "MonoClass::getMethod()", accepting a name (without parameter types) and a number of parameters.
-If your method is overloaded you can use @ref bs::MonoClass::getMethodExact "MonoClass:getMethodExact()" which accepts a method name, and a comma separated list of parameter types.
+If your method is overloaded you can use @ref bs::MonoClass::getMethodExact "MonoClass::getMethodExact()" which accepts a method name, and a comma separated list of parameter types.
 You may also use @ref bs::MonoClass::getAllMethods "MonoClass::getAllMethods()" to retrieve all methods in a class.
 All three of these methods return a @ref bs::MonoMethod "MonoMethod" object.

 ~~~~~~~~~~~~~{.cpp}
 // Get method on the class named "MyMethod", accepting zero parameters